Getting started for workspace creators

 Note: Visit Invite new members to your workspace for step-by-step instructions on the Help Center.

 That’s it!
 Encourage teammates to join your workspace, and remind them that they can refer to our Getting started for new users guide for guidance and support.

 Step 5 — Apps and tools for your workspace

 Slack lets you to connect all of the tools and services you use for work in one place, eliminating the need to constantly switch between apps.

 You can find apps for services you already use directly from our App Directory — everything from helpful bots, communication tools, payments & accounting, project management, HR, and more.

 Go ahead, browse our App Directory.
 There are hundreds to choose from!
 When you’ve found an app to install, we’ll prompt you along so you don’t get stuck.

-Note: For more, visit Add an app to your team on the Help Center for detailed instructions. 🤖
+Note: For more, visit Add an app to your workspace on the Help Center for detailed instructions. 🤖

 - Leverage existing internal tools and services your company uses to work together.